-As we will see in the following, $P_1$, $P_2$ and $P_3$ contains all the relevant informations about the profile shape, and the possible deviations are not playing a significant role during the non linear evolution.
+The numerical results show that $P_1$, $P_2$ and $P_3$ contain all of the relevant information about the profile shape, and possible deviations are not playing any significant role during the non linear evolution.
 If the profile is not centrally peaked, we do not know in principle the value of $(\delta\rho/\rho_b)_{r=0}$.
-However, as we will see, during the evolution of an off-centered pertubation, the mass excess rearranged itself to a centrally peaked profile with almost the same value of the excess of mass $\delta_m$, which in the end allows to reduce the analysis just to centrally peaked profiles.
+However, as we will see, during the evolution of an off-centered pertubation, the mass excess rearranges itself to a centrally peaked profile with almost the same value of the mass excess $\delta_m$, which allows us to reduce the analysis to just centrally peaked profiles.